Maia-Everett/lintian.eu/_posts/2024-09-07-warcraft-retrospective-34.md

 By now, we have amassed a truly ludicrous force consisting of ogres, gnolls, bandits, and Varimathras's abominations and crypt fiends.
 Like the ogres, the bandits cost no supply.
 Cut dialogue lines indicate that there were supposed to be similar "possess the leader" side quests for gnolls, murlocs, and trolls too, which would have left us even more overpowered.

 Varimathras's base doesn't stand a chance.
+Whatever defenders it can muster, I simply steal with my remaining banshees.

 {% figure [caption:"There is a degree of overwhelming force against which no tactics can succeed."] %}
 ![The Dark Lady](/assets/wr/20240908122531_1.jpg)